 Many countries include macrophyte metrics in their assessment programs (e.g., Karr 2006; Brucet et al 2013) including metrics based on landscape setting (eg., Fennessy et al. 2007; CWMW 2012).
 While these metrics are important in quantifying biological condition and are frequently adequate for the development of MIBI's for natural wetlands (Karr 2006), we argue that in highly managed and modified wetlands, the type and frequency of major management actions need to be included in the overall assessment because biota may be responding to influences outside of, or in addition to typical environmental stressors.
-Here we provide an alternative approach to help provide guidance toward restoring impounded wetlands that ranked poorly in our vegetative MIBI for Great Salt Lake impounded wetlands (Hoven and Richards, 2014).
+Here we provide an alternative approach to help provide guidance toward restoring impounded wetlands that ranked poorly in our vegetative MIBI for Great Salt Lake impounded wetlands (Hoven and Richards, 2015).
 We specifically ask whether activities related to water and carp management that are commonly applied by managers of Great Salt Lake impounded wetlands to maintain waterfowl habitat favorably enhance a desired outcome or whether in some cases they lead to detrimental effects toward the overall habitat quality since standard environmental stressors failed to explain premature die-off of SAV.
 If specific management actions show linkage with poor wetland condition, it stands to reason that those very same management actions could be manipulated to test for improved conditions for SAV growth and waterfowl habitat.

-Recently, the State of Utah has began implementing a beneficial use assessment methodology with the possibility of 303(d) listing for GSL impounded wetlands, which would require developing a total maximum daily load (TMDL) process for each wetland and listed stressor; a process routinely conducted on streams and rivers, but which is extremely rare in wetlands nationally.
-While there is increasing interest in wetland beneficial use assessments, the process provides no connection between listing a site as impaired and restoring it to a healthier state by the currently proposed assessment methodology (UDWQ 2015).
+Currently, the State of Utah is considering implementation of a beneficial use assessment and 303(d) listing for impounded wetlands of GSL, which would necessitate conducting a total maximum daily load (TMDL) process for each wetland and listed stressor; a process routinely conducted on streams and rivers, but much less so in wetlands.
+While there is increasing interest in wetland TMDLs, the process provides no connection between listing a site as impaired and restoring it to a healthier state by the currently proposed assessment methodology (UDWQ 2015).
 Our proposed alternative approach provides guidance towards restoration of poorly functioning wetlands, which have shown good potential for resiliency and positive response to management actions.